hardyslays/small-SFML-projects/README.md

 ---

+# LIST OF PROJECTS:
+ The list of projects currently added in the repo are:
+ 1. Crazy ball:
+  > You have a crazy ball that loves bouncing here and there.
+It has just weakness, It cannot beat the gravity.
+Or can it?
+I guess with a little support(Force in upward direction).
+ 2. Snake Game
+  > There's nothing much to tell.
+It is the classic snake game where you control a snake eating points and avoiding the walls and its body.
+---

+---

 # FURTHER ANNOUNCEMENT

 These projects are nothing fancy as such, and are just created to uderstand the basics and applications of SFML integration in C++.